ncalteen/actions-docker-training/Exercises/04-Create-Context-Job.md

 4. Open a pull request and merge the `context` branch into the `main` branch, making sure to delete the `context` branch after doing so

-   In the pull request, you will see the _context_ workflow running and the results when it completes.
+   In the pull request, you will see the _Output GitHub Actions Contexts_ workflow running and the results when it completes.
 You can review the logs of the run and the steps it took by selecting **Details** next to the action.
    You can experiment with this action by making additional updates to the code and committing it.